phalcon-orphanage/docs/en/reference/volt.rst

 .. figure:: ../_static/img/volt.jpg
    :align: center

-Volt is inspired on Twig_, originally created by `Armin Ronacher`_, which in turn is inspired in Jinja_.
-Therefore many developers will be in familiar ground using the same syntax they have been using with Twig.
+Volt is inspired on Jinja_, originally created by `Armin Ronacher`_.
+Therefore many developers will be in familiar ground using the same syntax they have been using with similar template engines.
 Volt’s syntax and features have been enhanced with more elements and of course with the performance that developers have been accustomed to while working with Phalcon.

 Introduction
 ------------